Skip to main content

 The portable design of the Char-Broil Grill2Go X200 was spot-on.
 The lid locks shut, and it’s light enough to carry it by the handle from place to place.

 Other than that, your money would be better spent on a better portable gas grill.
-We didn’t love the infrared grates, which got way too hot (even on the lowest setting) to cook the chicken through without burning it on the outside.
-The grates were also exceptionally difficult to clean, even with the included scraping tool.
+We didn’t love the infrared grates.
+These get way too hot, even on the lowest setting.

 Pros